encode/databases/README.md

 Databases gives you simple asyncio support for a range of databases.

-It allows you to make queries using the powerful [SQLAlchemy Core][sqlalchemy-core] expression language, and provides support for PostgreSQL, MySQL, and SQLite.
+It allows you to make queries using the powerful [SQLAlchemy Core][sqlalchemy-core] expression language, and provides support for PostgreSQL, MySQL, SQLite and MSSQL.

 Databases is suitable for integrating against any async Web framework, such as [Starlette][starlette], [Sanic][sanic], [Responder][responder], [Quart][quart], [aiohttp][aiohttp], [Tornado][tornado], [FastAPI][fastapi], or [Bocadillo][bocadillo].